c3c/OPL-goodies/README.md

 --
 *ToDo*:
 - if tuples use identifier, use it as object key,
-- add IloIntRange and consorts
+- add IloIntervalVar & consorts